SystrN7/BADASS/P2/Readme.md

 `-4` - Option to specify the internet protocol version in this case IPv4 `link ` - Subcommand to manage the network device.
 `id ID` - specifies the VXLAN Network Identifier (VNI) to use.
+`local IPADDR` - specifies the source IP address to use in outgoing packets.
 `remote IPADDR` - specifies the remote VXLAN tunnel endpoint IP address to use for outgoing packets.
 `group IPADDR` - specifies the multicast IP address to join.
-This parameter cannot be specified with the remote parameter. ??
-I don't understand this parameter (but is important fo the multicast)
+This parameter cannot be specified with the remote parameter. is important fo the multicast
-`local IPADDR` - specifies the source IP address to use in outgoing packets.
 `dstport PORT` - specifies the UDP destination port to use for outgoing packets.
 The standard port for VXLAN is 4789.
 `ttl TTL` - specifies the TTL* to use for outgoing packets.
 `dev NAME` - specifies the physical device to use for tunnel endpoint communication.